cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 before running the tests.

 The DeployedAccessAgentIntegrationTest can be run once the Access Agent has been deployed on The World Avatar server.
-This will test the agent in a production environment and connection to the ontokgrouter and ontordbrouter endpoints.
+This will test the agent in a production environment including connections to the ontokgrouter and ontordbrouter endpoints.